FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Federated Learning on Heterogeneous Devices

 \subsection{Overview of \system}

+In \system, each client is allowed to train a low-rank factorized neural network with a specified size, so that resource-constrained devices can participate in training and devices with strong computing power can make full use of their resources.
+Before the local training stage, the central server factorizes the global model into different hybrid networks and sends the factorized models to the corresponding participating clients.
+After receiving the assigned factorized model, the clients train it on their private data with low-rank regularization and send the trained model back to server.

-\system consists of three main components, \ie (1) \textit{local factorized training}, (2) \textit{model shape alignment}, and (3) \textit{model aggregation}.
-Local factorized training allows clients with heterogeneous hardware resources to train pre-factorized low-rank models with different ranks.
-Then, each client can make the best utilization of its hardware resources.
-For instance, a cell phone client with $8$G memory capacity can only afford to train a factorized low-rank ResNet-18 with rank ratio at $\frac{1}{8}$, but a desktop client, on the other hand, with $16$G memory capacity can afford to train a full-rank ResNet-18.
-Upon receiving the factorized models, \system conducts model shape alignment to transform the factorized low-rank models with different ranks back to full-rank shapes.
-The transformed models have identical shapes.
-For instance, central model shape alignment transforms factorized models $U\in \mathbb{R}^{m\times r}, V^\top\in \mathbb{R}^{r \times n}$ with different $r$s back to $W\in \mathbb{R}^{m\times n}$. \system finally conducts central aggregation among the transformed models using weighted coordinate-wise averaging.
+\system consists of three main components, \ie, (1) \textit{local factorized training}, (2) \textit{model shape alignment}, and (3) \textit{model aggregation}.
+Local factorized training allows clients with heterogeneous hardware resources to train factorized low-rank models with different sizes.
+This enables each client to optimally utilize its hardware resources.
+For instance, a cell phone client with $8$G memory capacity can only afford to train a factorized low-rank ResNet-18 with a rank ratio of $\frac{1}{8}$, but a desktop client, on the other hand, with $16$G memory capacity can afford to train a full-rank ResNet-18.
+The global model $\w$ is factorized to different models and distributed to suitable devices.
+Upon receiving the factorized models, \system conducts model shape alignment to transform the factorized low-rank models with different sizes back to full-rank shapes, so that each transformed model has an identical shape.
+Specifically, central model shape alignment transforms factorized models $U\in \mathbb{R}^{m\times r}, V^\top\in \mathbb{R}^{r \times n}$ with different $r$s back to $W\in \mathbb{R}^{m\times n}$. \system finally conducts central aggregation among the transformed models using weighted averaging.
 An overview of our federated model decomposition is illustrated in Figure~\ref{fig:arch}.
-The global model $\w$ is factorized to different models and distributed to suitable devices.